SrLampi1001/prueba_desempeno_m2/README.md

 arternatively, you can install the ZIP file available when pressing the code button, and then Downland ZIP
 ### Visualize the project:
 To visualize the project executing the index.html file is enough, there's no need for a live server of any kind, as this project is simple CSS and HTML.
+If you haven't installed the ZIP archive or cloned the repository, you can check the web page in: https://srlampi1001.github.io/prueba_desempeno_m2/
 ## Activity Description:
 You are a Software engineer in charge of replicating the Clipboard product landing page.
 This web page must transmit clearly and visually atractive the product characteristics, besides adapting to all kind of resolutions.
 ## Requirements: